brijeshb42/bitwiser/README.md

 Report issues: [Issues](https://github.com/brijeshb42/bitwiser/issues/new)

-If you are using this theme, do not forget to *star* this repo or tweet [@brijeshb42](https://twitter.com/brijeshb42).
+If you are using this theme, do not forget to :star: this repo or tweet [@brijeshb42](https://twitter.com/brijeshb42).

+Pull requests are also welcome :thumbsup:.

 ## Getting Started